google/santa-tracker-web/README.md

   1. Ensure you include a `<script type="module">` that imports `src/scene/api.js`, which sets up the connection to the prod "host".
   2. Optionally listen to events from the API, such as 'pause', 'resume', and 'restart'; and configure an `api.ready(() => { ... })` callback that is triggered when the scene is to be swapped in
-  3. Import `./:closure.js` if you're writing Closure-style code―this will compile everything under `js/`
+  3. Import the magic URL `./:closure.js` if you're writing Closure-style code―this will compile everything under `js/`
   4. For more information, see an existing scene like [boatload](static/scenes/boatload/index.html) or [santaselfie](static/scenes/santaselfie/index.html)

 * Add associated PNGs: